- You'll always

 fishing gloves

-extra reel w/rod repair kit
+extra reel w/rod repair

 minnow net